orbis-dei/orbis-dei.github.io/content/places/gt-iglesia-santiago-apostol-atitlan.md

 In English, St. James the Apostle Church.

 Bl.
-Stanley Rother ministered to the native Tzʼutujil people of Guatemala for years at St. James the Apostle church, on the shores of Lake Atitlan.
+Stanley Rother ministered to the native Tz'utujil people of Guatemala for years at St. James the Apostle church, on the shores of Lake Atitlan.
 He was martyred in the rectory on July 28, 1981.